Copper falls as Russia-Ukraine tensions rise

 Russia is a major producer of aluminium and nickel.

-China: Demand in China has during Chinese New Year and the Olympics, when some industrial output has been restricted.
+CHINA: Demand in China has fallen during Chinese New Year and the Olympics, when some industrial output was restricted.

 Yangshan copper import premiums fell to $38 a tonne from $140 in October last year and stockpiles in Shanghai Futures Exchange warehouses have risen to 106,572 tonnes from 40,359 tonnes in late January.